YT37/PythonProjects/Projects/Calculator/README.md

-# TreeMaker
+# Calculator
-- This project makes a Tree of the chosen size in Python.
+- This snippet is a basic calculator.

 # Requirements
  - Python 3.6 or up